Projective and polynomial superflows. I: Superflows

 \item[ii)]If $\Gamma$ is inside $U(n)$ or $O(n)$, when $\phi$ is a flow on spheres $\sum_{i=1}^{n}x_{i}^2=\xi$?
 That is,

 \item[iii)]When it is both? \end{itemize} \end{prob} The superflow which satisify ii) can be called \emph{spherical (polynomial or projective) superflow}.
-For such superflows we have the following: \begin{itemize} \item[1)] The notion of polynomial and projective superflows essentially coincide; \item[2)]For such superflows there appears to always hold the triple reduction of the corresponding differential system - see Theorems \ref{thm4}, \ref{thm-fin}, the main Theorem in \cite{alkauskas-super2}, and Problem 1 in \cite{alkauskas-super2} where we significantly strengthen part ii); \item[3)]For such superflows one can define three canonical real numbers (one of them is algebraic and one is from the extended ring of periods \cite{konzag}) - spherical constants for the superflow $\phi_{\Gamma}$, wired canonically into the group $\Gamma$ itself (see Section \ref{funda-period}); \item[4)]Such groups, as far as all examples show, are not just inside $O(n)$, but in fact inside $SO(n)$; \item[5)]If $\Gamma$ is the orientation-preserving symmetry group of a certain polytope, then this polytope has an origin as a center of symmetry (for example, a tetrahedron does not have one); \item[6)]The first integrals of the corresponding differential system turn out to be also invariants of the group - see Section \ref{sub-inv} and Problem \ref{prob-trys}. \end{itemize} We will will make all these statements more precise in \cite{alkauskas-super2}.
+For such superflows we have the following: \begin{itemize} \item[1)] The notion of polynomial and projective superflows essentially coincide; \item[2)]For such superflows there appears to always hold the triple reduction of the corresponding differential system - see Theorems \ref{thm4}, \ref{thm-fin}, the main Theorem in \cite{alkauskas-super2}, and Problem 1 in \cite{alkauskas-super2} where we significantly strengthen part ii); therefore, the flow itself can be described, though in a very complicated way, in terms of a single abelian function; \item[3)]For such superflows one can define three canonical real numbers (one of them is algebraic and one is from the extended ring of periods \cite{konzag}) - spherical constants for the superflow $\phi_{\Gamma}$, wired canonically into the group $\Gamma$ itself (see Section \ref{funda-period}); \item[4)]Such groups, as far as all examples show, are not just inside $O(n)$, but in fact inside $SO(n)$; \item[5)]If $\Gamma$ is the orientation-preserving symmetry group of a certain polytope, then this polytope has an origin as a center of symmetry (for example, a tetrahedron does not have one); \item[6)]The first integrals of the corresponding differential system turn out to be also invariants of the group - see Section \ref{sub-inv} and Problem \ref{prob-trys} (this is not the case for the tetrahedral superflow in Section \ref{S4}). \end{itemize} We will make all these statements more precise in \cite{alkauskas-super2}.
 A related question of investigation of homogeneous polynomial vector fields of degree $2$ on the $2$-sphere is treated in \cite{llibre}.

 Let $\mathbf{Q}=Q_{1}\bl\cdots\bl Q_{n}$ be a vector field corresponding to the superflow $\phi_{\Gamma}$.
 Taking to the common denominator, we write